Lawyer: Career Guide

 Lawyer Salary and Job Outlook

-The median salary for lawyers in the United States is $115,820 per year according to the US Bureau of Labor Statistics (BLS).1 However, salary varies widely based on whether an attorney is working in private industry or in the government sector.
-Top-earning lawyers are generally employed in finance and insurance and make an annual average wage of $144,050, while those working in state government make an annual average wage of $82,550.1 The BLS projects job growth for lawyers to be about 6% from 2014 to 2024.1
+The median salary for lawyers in the United States is $119,250 per year according to the Bureau of Labor Statistics (BLS).1 However, salary varies widely based on whether an attorney is working in private industry or in the government sector.
+Top-earning lawyers in the federal government, for example, make an annual average wage of $141,900, while those working in state government make an annual average wage of $85,260.1 The BLS projects job growth for lawyers to be about 8% from 2016 to 2026.1

 Frequently Asked Questions